 “The A-frame house is an A-shaped building which, back in the Soviet era, was familiar to people as a building typology that had the roof touching the ground, or Rannapiiga.
-This typology is not known for its trendiness but rather for being, by square metre, at least half the price of a normal new building,” claims Indrek Kuldkepp, the founder and one of the owners of Avrame.
+This typology is not known for its trendiness but rather for being (by square meter) at least half the price of a normal new building” claims Indrek Kuldkepp, the founder and one of the owners of Avrame.

 Visualisation of new A-Frame Trio model

-How did you come to the (idea of the) the A-frame building?
+How did you come to the idea of A-frame building?

 I was looking for a fast and economic solution that would mean I could afford a house without a bank loan and found an A-frame on Pinterest.
 I studied the history of this type of building and it impressed me a lot.
 Already back in ancient times buildings used to be triangular, although the style reached the peak of popularity in the US in 1960s and 1970s during the poorer post-war era.
 Here in Estonia such houses were built in 1970s for the same reason of limited resources.